Baby-Nups Aimed At Helping Parents Split Baby Duties Are Becoming More Popular

 What is a Baby-Nup?

 Like a prenup, a baby-nup is an agreement a couple comes to and signs prior to a baby being born.
 The idea behind the agreement is making it possible for new parents to find a way to split responsibilities tied to bringing a baby into the world.
-Typically, the agreement involves making decisions on how to split child care duties and household chores.
+Typically, the agreement involves making decisions on how to split childcare duties and household chores.
 For couples that are not together, the agreement may include financial parameters as well.

-According to Parents Magazine, several news outlets have reported the popularity of these parenting pacts are on the rise.
+According to Parents Magazine, several news outlets have reported that the popularity of these parenting pacts are on the rise.
 The publication goes on to refer to a baby-nup as the equivalent of a “grown-up chore chart.”

 Rachel Bowie, the mother of a nearly 1-year-old, told Parents Magazine the purpose of a baby-nup is to “have some sort of order” in place prior to the birth of the baby.